 What Can I Do With an Education Major?

-Housed in the Augustana Education Department are two additional majors that prepare students for Communication Disorders (Speech/Language Pathologists & Audiologists) and Sign Language Interpreters.
-Both of these fields have high need , employers are eager to hire individuals from either of these majors.
+Housed in the Augustana Education Department are two additional majors--Communication Disorders (Speech/Language Pathologists & Audiologists) and Sign Language Interpreters.
+Both of these fields have high need; employers are eager to hire individuals from either of these majors.

-Elementary Education (K-8 Certification): The highest need is in the area of English as a Second Language, this is a certification (ENL) that Augustana College Education Department offers, and is easily attainable with the 4 year Plan of Study.
+- Elementary Education (K-8 Certification): The highest need is in the area of English as a second language.
+This is a certification (ENL) that Augustana University's Education Department offers, and is easily attainable within the four-year plan of study.

-All Grades (K-12: Music, Art, Physical Education, Spanish, French, & German Certification): There is a consistent and constant need for teachers in World Languages (SD & MN), Physical Education (MN), Art (SD), Music (SD), and English as a Second Language (ENL certification program is offered at Augustana).
+- All Grades (K-12: Music, Art, Physical Education, Spanish, French, and German Certification): There is a consistent and constant need for teachers in world languages (SD and MN), physical education (MN), art (SD), music (SD), and English as a second language.
+Augustana offers an endorsement in K-12 ENL.

-Sign Language Interpreting: This exciting and lucrative career is expected to have high need for the next 8 years and beyond!
-Sign Language Interpreters work in a variety of settings: schools, medical facilities, the legal system, and community events (Viking and Packers games, political debates, and Boy & Girl Scout meetings).
+- Sign Language Interpreting: This exciting and lucrative career is expected to have high need for the next eight years and beyond.
+Sign language interpreters work in a variety of settings: schools, medical facilities, the legal system, and community events (such as Vikings and Packers games, political debates, and Boy and Girl Scout meetings).
 Augustana graduates are well prepared to serve in any of these settings.

-Communication Disorders (Speech/Language Pathologists): Job opportunities flourish in this career choice, there is great need for individuals interested in becoming Speech Pathologists.
-If this is your future career, you may choose to work in the K-12 settings, private clinics, hospitals, or start your own business.
-Augustana boasts their own Communication Disorders Clinic right on campus!
+- Communication Disorders (Speech/Language Pathologists): Job opportunities flourish in this career choice.
+There is great need for individuals interested in becoming speech pathologists.
+If this is your future career, you may choose to work in the K-12 setting, private clinics, hospitals, or start your own business.
+Augustana boasts its own Communication Disorders Clinic right on campus.